Talend/ansible-talend-platform/ansible/roles/tsd/README.md

 ## Connection to Minio / AWS S3 service

-**Talend Semantic Dictionary** new architecture relies on Minio (or AWS S3) server to share semantic dictionaries.
+**Talend Dictionary Service** new architecture relies on Minio (or AWS S3) server to share semantic dictionaries.
 If you do not have an existing Minio (or AWS S3) account, then embedded Minio server (**minio** role) can be used instead.

 The following variables control the connection to Minio / AWS S3 and by default they are set to use embedded **minio** role: